v-rajagt/IntuneDocs/intune/apps/app-protection-policies.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

-Learn how to create and assign Microsoft Intune app protection policies to your users.
+Learn how to create and assign Microsoft Intune app protection policies (APP) for users of your organization.
 This topic also describes how to make changes to existing policies.

 ## Before you begin